TurkuNLP/DIKI1003-NLP-for-Linguists/README.md

 2) Find the correct course environment by writing the code dik-itvyxi98 to ”Join workspace”.
 After these two steps, you should see the course "DIKI1002/1003 Course Environment - 2025 version" in your "My workspaces".
 3) Click on the starting icon on the right side of the course name box.
 This starts a session on the course server.
 4) Once you have started a session, the course materials are listed under the directory "notebooks" on the left side of the screen.
+5) In order to download the course exercises and eventually submit them, see the instructions below under "Exercises"
-5) Detailed instructions on how to use Notebooks can be found here: https://applied-language-technology.mooc.fi/html/getting_started.html
+6) Detailed instructions on how to use Notebooks can be found here: https://applied-language-technology.mooc.fi/html/getting_started.html

 The exercises come to the Notebooks environment using the platform Test My Code.
 First, you need to create credentials to TMC at https://tmc.mooc.fi/.